Consent Preferences

 Parmesan and Pecorino

 While you can save money using cheaper cheeses, real Italian cheeses are inexpensive in warehouse stores like Sam's Club and Costco.
-Buying the bulk Italian cheese is much better if you can use a 1-2 pound block of cheese in 3 months.
-While you can find parmesan cheese anywhere, finding Pecorino (sheep's milk Romano) is difficult.
+Buying the bulk Italian cheese is more cost-effective if you can use a 1-2 pound block of cheese within 3 months.
+While you can find Parmesan cheese almost anywhere, finding Pecorino (made from sheep's milk) is a bit more challenging.
 I found affordable Pecorino Romano cheese in only two places: Costco and Sam's Club.
 Sometimes, they have a block of hard cheese, and sometimes it is pre-grated.
 The good news about the pre-grated cheese is that it contains no additives or anti-caking agents.
 This means it melts wonderfully.
-This week, I found only pre-grated Pecorino Romano at $11/pound in a one-pound container.
+This week, I found only pre-grated Pecorino Romano at $11 per pound in a one-pound container.
 I can easily use this in the 3 months (or more) it will keep.
-A pound of Pecorino is 4.5 cups grated.
+A pound of Pecorino is equivalent to 4.5 cups of grated cheese.

 The recipe calls for 1/2 c. of Pecorino and 1/2 cup of Parmigiano Reggiano.